wwwbbb8510/TFTP-Demo/README.md

 ### Basic Requirements ###

 * JDK 8(The codes was developed and tested on the version, while it might work on a lower version but not guaranteed)
+* The port of `6900` must be vacant, because the TFTP test server will use it

 ### Terms for README ###